mtkennerly/ludusavi/README.md

       Valid options: `steam`, `other`
 * `backup` (map):
   * `path` (string): Full path to a directory in which to save backups.
+    This can be overridden in the CLI with `--path`.
+  * `ignoredGames` (optional, array of strings): Names of games to skip when backing up.
+    This can be overridden in the CLI by passing a list of games.
 * `restore` (map):
   * `path` (string): Full path to a directory from which to restore data.
+    This can be overridden in the CLI with `--path`.
+  * `ignoredGames` (optional, array of strings): Names of games to skip when restoring.
+    This can be overridden in the CLI by passing a list of games.

 Example: